lukemorton/adele.js/README.md

 ## Table of Contents

 So let's get started shall we?
-Work your way through this ToC as and when you find time.
+Work your way through this list of chapters as and when you find time.
 Try and work on each chapter with a block of time.
 They should take no more than a couple of hours to complete each.
 You should always break up your block however with breaks here and there.
 At work I break these up with coffee, food, twitter and emails.

  - [Chapter One: Adele's first TDD Project][chapter-one]